mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 *My fav vintage video camera*

-My dad used the Sony Handycam to video document our family life growing up from birthdays, to holidays, to trips, to swim meets, to ordinary weekends.
+Growing up, my dad used the Sony Handycam to video document our family life from birthdays, to holidays, to trips, to swim meets, to ordinary weekends.
 Watching those tapes back is one of the most special things, something we do as a family at Christmas time especially, but something I love to do any day I'm feeling nostalgic or homesick.
 Now the same Sony Handycam is mine, and I'm using it to video document my life living in Hawai'i.
 The vibe from this camera is so nostalgic, warm, and more like a memory than a recording.

 ---